gokhandirsel/SEO/README.md

 # SEO
 SEO Related Stuff to reduce repetitive tasks.
 Mosf of these approaches are POC and nothing production ready.
+Please be nice if you have any comments or feedback :)
 It can be useful to tell the story for engineers in product teams.
+Or even maybe to use in Tag Management solutino to inject in your site where it is applicable.

 ## FAQs JSON-LD
 There are some requirements/dependencies for JS to work.